geekingfrog/emberIntro/README.md

 # Introduction to Ember.js
 This is a basic introduction to Ember.js for a [local meetup](http://www.meetup.com/javascript-enthusiasts/events/138068622/).
 The final app is in final/index.html.
+If you want to redo the application you can use the files provided in the `boilerplate` folder.
 To run the server:

 ```javascript